SeisoLLC/cookiecutter-python/README.md

 git push origin $(git branch --show-current) --follow-tags
 ```

-After you've pushed the initial commit, you should setup your repository settings - such as setting a branch policy, enabling dependabot, adding docker hub
+After you've pushed the initial commit, you should setup your repository settings - such as setting a branch policy, enabling dependabot, adding Docker Hub
 secrets, etc.

 This can be done via Infrastructure as Code (IaC) or manually, but ostensibly at this point your repository is aligned with your organizational practices.
 If